o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-canvas.md

 For more information about features common to Atom tools, menus, dockable panels, and working with documents, see [Atom Tools Common Features](/docs/atom-guide/look-dev/tools/atom-tools-common-features/).

 ### Edit Menu
-When a material graph document is open and active, several options will be added to manage the graph and its elements.
+In addition to options common to Atom tools, when a material graph document is open and active, there are also options to manage the graph and its elements.

-These are the same options available in Script Canvas and Landscape Canvas, to control node selection, alignment, deletion, duplication, cutting, copying, and pasting.
+Similar to Script Canvas and Landscape Canvas, you can select, align, delete, duplicate, cut, copy, and paste nodes.

 ### View Menu
 Material Canvas adds options for navigating and managing the graph view as well as opening an editor for configuring comment node and node group presets.